 Driving distance 3.5h

 Go as far South as the township of Haast.
 Nearby take a gentle walk following the slow flowing Ship Creek Tauparikaka.
 A creek-side viewpoint allows easy observation of the forest plants and wildlife.
 Deep in the swamp forest, are views of New Zealand's tallest tree, the Kahikatea.
 Explore a part of New Zealand that's splendidly isolated - there are more resident seals and penguins than people.
 South of Haast, the coastline turns westward along a 24 kilometre, gently curving bay to Jackson Head.
 This headland provides shelter from the prevailing wind direction, and here a fishing harbour has survived since the early pioneer days of seal hunting.
 Jackson Head also marks the southern end of the west coast's narrow river plains.
 Beyond this point, the steep mountain ranges plunge directly into the sea - the first of the deep glacial fiords is just 60 kilometres away.
 A spectacular and scenic road links Haast and Wanaka.
-It reaches beyond wind-whipped Lakes Wanaka and Hawea, through golden tussock-covered hills, to wind among steep mountains cloaked in lush rainforest and cross tumbling rivers.
+It reaches beyond wind-whipped Lakes Wanaka and Hawea, through golden tussock-covered hills, to wind among steep mountains cloaked in lush rainforest and across tumbling rivers.
 Just 20 min from Haast you can take a 20 min walk to the Roaring Billy Waterfall.
 An easy fern lined walk will take you to the shores of the Haast River.
 Later you make a short stop at the 28m drop Thunder Creek falls.
-Further down the road you can take a 30 min return walk to the Blue pools.
+Further down the road, you can take a 30 min return walk to the Blue Pools.
 It features a carefully maintained gravel path and boardwalks that wind through a native silver beech forest and lead to a swing bridge strung high above the Makarora River.
 The views back to the mountains of the Main Divide are absolutely breath-taking.
 The glacier-fed water in these deep pools is the colour of deep azure blue, and so clear that you can see right to the bottom, making the resident brown trout look like they are suspended in the air.
 As you exit Mt Aspiring National Park you will travel through what is known as “The Neck” a formation of land that separates two of our great South Island lakes, Lake Hawea and Lake Wanaka.
 Wanaka is a new and modern Alpine resort and mostly visited by us New Zealanders.
 A year-round destination set against the pristine alpine backdrop of Mount Aspiring National Park, you can still discover that totally relaxed Kiwi way of life at Lake Wanaka.

 Driving distance 3h

-Today you can experience the rugged beauty and solitude of the spectacular high country, with an exclusive 4WD journey exploring an historic New Zealand sheep, cattle and deer farm, Maori and European historic sites, pure mountain air and breath-taking scenery.
-As braided river valleys, native beach forests and lush alpine meadows give way to the dramatic glaciated Southern Alps, the pure beauty of the scenery pushes daily pressures a million miles away.
+Today you can experience the rugged beauty and solitude of the spectacular high country, with an exclusive 4WD journey exploring a historic New Zealand sheep, cattle and deer farm, Maori and European historic sites, pure mountain air and breath-taking scenery.
+As braided river valleys, native beech forests and lush alpine meadows give way to the dramatic glaciated Southern Alps, the pure beauty of the scenery pushes daily pressures a million miles away.
 Part of Te Wahipounamu - Southwest New Zealand World Heritage Area, Mt Aspiring National Park is an area of unrivalled natural beauty and host to hundreds of hiking tracks, rock climbing routes and trout fishing rivers, all within easy reach of Lake Wanaka.
 At its heart is Mt Aspiring, the park’s highest mountain at 3,027m and known to early Maori as ‘Tititea’ or ‘glistening peak’.
 This journey offers a unique insight into Wanaka’s rich history, heritage and modern-day farming life.
 After your 4WD adventure you journey continues and you leave Wanaka and head towards historic Cardrona famous for skiing and home to one of New Zealand's oldest hotels.
 Along the Crown Range Road, vistas of Lake Wakatipu and the Remarkables Range unfold.
 Continuing to the Fiordland World Heritage Area, we overnight in the lakeside resort town of Te Anau.

 Accommodation: Te Anau